 Which countries have high paying ESL jobs?

 Hong Kong is an autonomous region of China and is primarily composed of Hong Kong Island and a number of other surrounding islands as well as the Kowloon Peninsula on the mainland side.
-Most teachers in Hong Kong will be looking to work under the Native English Teacher Scheme (NET) which employs teachers for the Hong Kong school system.
+Qualified teachers can apply for work under the Native English Teacher Scheme (NET), which employs teachers for the Hong Kong public school system.

 Average Salary: This is determined by a teacher’s credentials and experience but can range between 23,500 HKD and 51,000 HKD ($3,000 and $6,500).

 Common Benefits: Common benefits that come with teaching jobs in Hong Kong include a housing allowance, flight reimbursement, family health insurance, visa and work permit provided, and salary bonuses.
 Not all jobs are guaranteed to have these benefits so teachers should make sure prior to signing any contracts what their benefits will be and ensure they are in the contract.

 Cost of Living Index: Hong Kong continually ranks as one of the top three most expensive cities in the world.
 In 2018, the country ranked number 1 on the Mercer Cost of Living Survey as the most expensive city in the world.
 Even so, the pay that teachers earn, along with the stipend they receive for housing. means many are in fact saving a large portion of their incomes.
 If you’re highly qualified, you can earn on the higher end of the NET scheme pay scale and repatriate a fair amount of money while living in one of the world’s most exciting cities.